Mindfulness is the experience of being here and now. There is only one present moment that can be experienced, as it is always now.

 The intention of the mindfulness symbol is to communicate the message about mindfulness.

-A lot of people use the symbol as a mindfulness tattoo.
+A lot of people use the symbol for a mindfulness tattoo.
 It works as a permanent reminder and helps to be in touch with the present moment.

-For similar reasons, people are also creating jewelry with the mindfulness symbol, mindfulness medallions, using innovative techniques to engrave or 3D print the symbol.
+For similar reasons, people are also creating mindfulness jewelry, medallions, using innovative techniques to engrave or 3D print the symbol.

 Download high-quality files of the symbol: